Skip to content

 Noting that transpositions of strings gives the same Jaro similarity regardless of order.

-You can test out the Jaro similarity between two strings through the jellyfish package.
+You can test out the Jaro similarity as follows:

 0.944